 My name is Karl Hamilton-Cox and I am a full-time artist based in Hereford in England.
 I specialise in painting fine art on leather whether it is for wall art, handbags or leather jacket art.

-I am represented by galleries here in the UK and exhibit regularly in Hereford, London, Newbury, Windsor and Birmingham.
+I am represented by galleries here in the UK and exhibit regularly in Hereford, London, Newbury and Windsor.
 I also take part in exhibitions and appropriate shows across the UK.

 KARL HAMILTON-COX BSc (Hons), AFAS

 I create portraiture art in a realistic style.
 My preference has always been for creating realistic work based on the adaptation of photographic images within my compositions.
 My art takes time to create, it should be a journey from inspiration through the creation process to final completion.
 I set high standards for my artwork and it must be just right.